 Weight from pocket use impairs zipper function

 The star of the show is the eight-point harness system, designed to give you nothing but unparalleled comfort and a tight fit that you won’t find with any other vest.
 NRS went all-out to ensure mobility and a contoured fit, but didn’t forget the aspects that make this a great fishing vest.
 You have multiple D-rings all across the bottom half, two loops to stash your fishing rod in, and a mesh back panel to help keep you cool throughout the day.
+Be sure to combine this with a cool fishing hat from our list.

 Includes two rod holder loops